vikramaruchamy/DO/patroni_first_review.md

 <p>Now, you’ll configure HAProxy which can be used to connect to Master Postgresql node.</p>
 <h2 id="step-7-—-configuring-haproxy">Step 7 <strong>—</strong> Configuring HAProxy</h2>
 <p>HAProxy is free, open source software that provides a high availability load balancer and proxy server for TCP and HTTP-based applications that spreads requests across multiple servers…</p>
 <p>You can use HAProxy to connect to the master node in the configured Postgresql cluster.
 All Postgres clients (your applications, <code>psql</code>, etc.) will connect to HAProxy which will make sure you connect to the master in the configured postgres cluster.
-You’ve installed it in node-5 in the step4 of the turorial.</p>
+You’ve installed it in <strong>node-5</strong> in the step4 of the turorial.</p>
 <p>During the installation of the HAProxy, a default haproxy.cfg file is created in the location <em>/etc/haproxy/haproxy.cfg</em>.</p>
 <p><code>vim</code> tool is used edit the file.
 Use  <code>sudo vim</code> to open the file in the edit mode.
 If you do not use <code>sudo</code>, vim will open the file in the read only mode.</p>
 <p>Execute the below command to open and update the configuration file.</p>
-<pre class=" language-command"><code class="prism  language-command">sudo vim /etc/haproxy/haproxy.cfg
+<pre class=" language-command"><code class="prism  language-command">[environment fifth]
+sudo vim /etc/haproxy/haproxy.cfg
 </code></pre>
 <p>Vim opens the file, press <code>i</code> to enter to the insert mode in VIM editor.</p>
 <p>Update the file with the following content.</p>